 If you are in Dar es Salaam as part of an organized safari or Zanzibar trip, your operator likely includes airport transfers.
 This is the simplest option - confirm the details before arrival.

 For business travelers or independent tourists, the choice comes down to the trade-off between price and convenience.
-The cheapest option (Uber) saves perhaps $15-20 USD over a transfer, but requires an app, data connectivity, and patience.
-The most convenient option (transfer) costs more but removes every variable.
+The cheapest option (ride-hailing) undercuts a transfer, but requires an app, data connectivity, and patience.
+The most convenient option (transfer) costs more but removes every variable — including the one that catches people out here, which is negotiating a fare in a car park at midnight.